bharatsdev/microservices/README.md

 # Spring-Boot-Micro-Services

 Tech Stack
--Java 8
+- Java 8
-- Sprint Boot 2.0.0.RELEASE
+- Sprint Boot 1.5.14RELEASE
-- Maven 3..3.Xlatest
+- Maven 3 Latest
 - H2 (With the dev profile you can use H2, but with the Prod Profile you need to use MySQL)
 - Eureka Cloud

 ### Running Discover Server
 Run Discovery server as spring boot

-### Run Micro Services
+### Micro Services

-### All registered port for each micro service and Discover server
-Use distinct port for every micro service configure distince and port for each and every micro service
+  - Currency Converter
+  - Currency Exchange
+  - Text Translation
+  - Weather

+### Configuration
+  Port for each Service should be unique.

 Spring Boot